s0chu/PNGreader/README.md

 ![Big file](images/samples/big_file_sample_8_bit.png)

 </details>
----

 ## Implementation details
 There are 5 pixel classes, representing each Color Type.
-Each class has the same format so that they can be casted into a dictionary table in pairs: '(color_type : pixel_color_type_class)'
+Each class has the same format so that they can be casted into a dictionary table in pairs: `(color_type : pixel_color_type_class)`

 The implementation of each class has:
 - a constructor that regards bit depth